-Our FLE workshop (non-francophone) are more suited to non-French speaking children who have already learned French at school or in other courses and who wish to develop their skills.
-The FLE courses will take place at the AFLH and are open to all non-French speaking children between the ages of 7 and 16.
-Through a variety of fun activities (listening to songs, reading stories, board games, interactive games on the TBI, …) and the realization of an educational project at the end of the week (creation of a pop-up book, reading a dramatized dialogue, illustration of a text, writing a song, …), these courses will be an opportunity for your children to become familiar with the French language.
+Our FLE workshop (non-francophone) are more suited to non-French speaking children who want to discover the French language or who are learning French at school and who wish to develop their skills.
+The FLE courses will take place at the Alliance Française and are open to all non-French speaking children between the ages of 5 and 16.
+Through a variety of fun activities (listening to songs, reading stories, board games, cooking…) these courses will be an opportunity for your children to become familiar with the French language.

 We are waiting for you to speak and learn French while having fun!

 In the current context and in order to allow the good progress of the training courses, you will be asked to respect the following rules:

 - Respect hygiene measures as well as social distancing.

 - The children will have to wash their hands before entering the class but also when leaving.

 - Hydroalcoholic gel will be available on the premises.

 - Children may be asked to bring their own pencil and pencil case with pens and pencils.

 - Parents will not be allowed to stay on the premises during the course.